kalte0/BMC-CS-151.github.io/labs/Lab02.md

 ## Exercise 3: Mammals again

-Change the data structure in exercise 1 to use your `ExpandableArray`.
+After getting `ExpandableArrayTests.java` to pass all the test, change the data structure in exercise 1 to use your `ExpandableArray`.
 Make sure the
 program works the same.